wso2-attic/ballerina-integrator/README.md

    Here we run the docker image with flag`` -p <host_port>:<container_port>`` so that we use the host port 9090 and the container port 9090.
 Therefore you can access the service through the host port.

-- Verify docker container is running with the use of `` $ docker ps``.
+- Verify docker container is running with the use of `$ docker ps`.
 The status of the docker container should be shown as 'Up'.
-- You can access the service using the same curl commands that we've used above.
+- You can access the service using the same curl command that we've used above.

 ```bash
    curl -v -X POST -d \